 - establish and describe ‘what will be done’ rather than ‘what will not be done’

-- include what the intent, aspirations or expectations are, when they apply and to whom they apply.
+- include what the principles, intent, values, and expectations are, when they apply and to whom they apply.

 - describe the actions undertaken to achieve the policy intent

 - identify the position title of the person responsible for undertaking each action

 - include a workflow (flowchart) showing the actions needed and the position title of the person responsible for completing those actions.